Bellavista District: Crime

 Callao is one of the areas of Peru that experiences the most crime due to its designation as the main port city in Peru, it is known as one of the largest exit points of cocaine and is rife with organized crime that results with violence.
 In 2016, the murder rate in Callao was double the national average.
 In 2023, a raid by the Peruvian National Police found 3 tons of cocaine located in a home in Bellavista.

 Demographics

 According to the 2005 census by the INEI, the district had 72,761 inhabitants, and a population density of 15,956.4 persons/km^{2}.

-The official see of the Callao Regional Government is located in Bellavista.